iccir/Fermata/README.md

 3. Click "Preferences…".
 4. Add your favorite music app.
 By default, Fermata is configured to work with [Embrace](https://www.ricciadams.com/projects/embrace) (my DJ app).

 When Embrace starts to play audio, it prevents Idle Sleep via a call to `-[NSProcessInfo beginActivityWithOptions:reason:]`.
-Fermata will see this prevention and "upgrade" it to also apply to the Lid Close sensor.
+Fermata sees this prevention and "upgrades" it to also prevent Lid Close Sleep.
 When Embrace stops playing audio, it once again allows Idle Sleep.
-Fermata sees this and once again allows Lid Close sleep.
+Fermata sees this and re-enables Lid Close Sleep.

 Some applications may not properly prevent Idle Sleep.
 For these apps, use the "is running" option rather than "is preventing Idle Sleep".